ad34/FizzBuzz-keras/README.md

 As I use keras for my machine learning projects , I made an implementation based on keras.io deep learning library

 I get 92% accuracy : not that bad ;)

+I finally manage to get 100% using the SReLU activation layer from Keras